-Your water is groundwater and comes from the Barnwell and Clayburn Aquifers through the use of five (5) wells.
-These wells are capable of producing a combined total of 1,700,000 gallons per day.
+Your water is groundwater which comes from the Barnwell and Clayburn Aquifers through the use of five (5) wells.
+These wells are capable of producing a combined total of 1.7 million gallons per day.
 Chlorine is added for disinfection and fluoride is added to help prevent dental decay.
-Source water assessment information may be obtained by contacting Orson P. Hall at 478-237-6738.
+Source water assessment information may be obtained by contacting Randy Scarboro, CH2M HILL OMI project manager, at 478.237.6738.